 • Download the Google Home app or, if you have an advanced model, the Nest app to your phone.

 The app also allows you to change the Nest's preset temperatures.
-From the home screen, choose Thermostat before selecting Settings.
-At this screen, select Temperature Preferences and then Temperature Presets.
-This will display your preset Comfort, Eco and Sleep temperatures.
+From the home screen, choose Thermostat and then select Settings.
+Once there, select Temperature Preferences and then Temperature Presets.
+Current presets for Comfort, Eco and Sleep modes will be displayed.
 Select one of these options to change the temperature for that preset.

-• Quick Schedule: Quick Schedules are based on the national average schedule for energy efficiency.
-As you complete your Nest's setup process, the Google Home app gives you the option to change the temperature with a schedule.
-When choosing this option, it will show a preset schedule before letting you customize it.
+• Quick Schedule: The Quick Schedule feature is based on the national average schedule for more energy-efficient use.
+As you complete your Nest's setup process, the Google Home app allows you to change the temperature with a schedule.
+When choosing this option, it will show a preset schedule and allows you to make changes.
 After you've made all your choices, that’s the schedule it will use.

 • Temperature Presets: To change the temperature presets on your Nest, open the Google Home app and select Thermostat.
 Then, tap Presets and select Edit.
-After the changes are complete, select Done.
+As soon as you're finished making updates, select Done.

 If you already have a schedule and want to change it, open the Google Home app, select Thermostat and then tap on Schedules.
-You can then pick the day of the week that you want to add a temperature.
-After the day is selected, tap Add and find the preset you want.
+Choose the day of the week where you want to make changes.
+Once you pick the day, tap Add and select the preset you want.
 Finally, select Time before touching and dragging the numbers to change the time.
 The changes won't save unless you select Done.

 10. How to Set a Temperature Range on a Nest Thermostat

 To create a custom temperature range in Eco mode, go to Settings and select Eco.
-That should display the current “Heat to” and “Cool to” temperature settings.
-You can select each and adjust them to your desired temperature.
+The display will show any current “Heat to” and “Cool to” temperature settings.
+You can select each and make your preferred changes.
 When complete, select Done.

 11. What Should I Do If My Nest Thermostat Isn't Compatible?

-A Nest Thermostat is compatible with most heating and cooling systems.
-The maker of Nest, Google, has an online compatibility checker that presents a few questions related to your location and existing setup to learn which Nest model works with your system.
+Nest thermostats can be integrated with most HVAC systems.
+The maker of Nest, Google, features a compatibility checking tool that presents a few questions related to your location and existing setup to see which Nest model would be compatible with your system.

 If you don't think your Nest is compatible with your system, you should get in touch with local pros for smart thermostat installation in Dresden.
-Experienced technicians evaluate your system and, if your Nest is compatible, install it quick so you can jump right into the savings and convenience.
+Technicians with the proper experience can assess your system and, if your Nest is compatible, get it installed and on the road to saving you money in no time.

 12. Can I Manually Control My Nest Thermostat?

-Nest Thermostats come with many features designed to improve comfort while keeping costs low.
-However, you can actually turn off the smart features if you prefer to control your Nest like it's a normal thermostat.
+Nest Thermostats are loaded with innovative features designed to increase comfort and decrease costs.
+However, there is a way to turn off the smart features if you prefer to control your Nest like it's a normal thermostat.

-Bear in mind, by doing this you clear all your temperature schedules and your Nest will work like any other thermostat—it will display the temperature and let you change the temperature, but that’s about it.
+Take into account, by doing this you clear all your temperature schedules and allowing the Nest to work like any other thermostat—it will display the temperature and allow changes, but that’s about it.

 You can achieve this by disabling the settings in a series of steps: